rnaksdl/rnaksdl/README.md

 # Howdy 🤠
-Currently a CS major Senior at University of Oklahoma.
+Currently a CS major Senior / Reseach Assistant at University of Oklahoma.

-Will graduate with B.S. in May 2025 and M.S. in May 2026.
+Graduating with B.S. in Dec 2025 and M.S. in May 2026.

-## My Goals at the moment:
-- Get good grades
-- Get better
-- Daily Leet Code Challenge